Skip to content

 The best vertical editors stay current with platform trends.
 CapCut updates its effects weekly to match TikTok’s trending filters.

-When we looked at a batch of viral TikToks, we found that most of them used effects available in CapCut’s trending section soon after the original post went viral, demonstrating the app’s exceptional integration with TikTok’s content creation ecosystem and trend discovery algorithms.
+Many viral TikToks rely on effects that appear in CapCut’s trending section soon after the original post takes off, which reflects the app’s tight integration with TikTok’s content creation ecosystem and trend discovery.

 #Auto-Caption Generation